Becoming a Dangerous Woman

 share

-I was first introduced to Pat when two friends declared: ‘You need to meet Pat, she has a fierce mind and a brave heart.’
-Today Pat is not only a ROAR AFRICA board member but also a steadfast mentor, fearless teacher and a cherished friend.
-Pat’s own life reads like a tale of character and calling.
-Her early childhood years were spent on her grandparents farm in southern Georgia where Pat and her Mother lived while her father fought in World War II.
-Her grandmother was a big influence, engaging her curiosity with nightly stories and telling her when she fell-which was often as she was always running as a child-“Remember falling on your face is at least a forward movement.”
+I was first introduced to Pat when two friends declared: "You need to meet Pat—she has a fierce mind and a brave heart."
+Today, Pat is not only a ROAR AFRICA board member, but also a steadfast mentor, fearless teacher and cherished friend.
+Pat’s life reads like a tale of character and calling.
+Her early childhood years were spent on her grandparents' farm in southern Georgia, where Pat and her mother lived while her father fought in World War II.
+Her grandmother was a big influence, engaging Pat's curiosity with nightly stories and telling her when she fell—which was often as she was always running as a child—"Remember falling on your face is at least a forward movement.”

-A defining moment for Pat came in the early 70s when she found herself a single mother, broke and unemployed in NYC, after the magazine she was writing for and having left a comfortable college teaching career for, went bankrupt.
-‘With encouragement, I pursued the opportunities that were opening up (by mandate from the government) for women in television.”
+A defining moment for Pat came in the early '70s, when she found herself a single mother, broke and unemployed in New York City after the magazine she'd been writing for—and had left a comfortable college teaching career for—went bankrupt.
+"With encouragement, I pursued the opportunities that were opening up (by mandate from the government) for women in television," Pat remembers.
 She never looked back, breaking new ground from early on in her broadcast career by prioritizing women’s stories.
-She went on to become an award-winning producer and journalist creating the first national series in the US produced and hosted by women (Woman to Woman) and the first on the history of American Women (A Century of Women).
-She was also the first woman President of PBS, CNN Productions and the Paley Center for Media and today is the chair of the Women’s Media Center and Sundance Institute Boards.
+She went on to become an award-winning producer and journalist, creating the first national series in the US produced and hosted by women (Woman to Woman) and the first on the history of American Women (A Century of Women).
+She was also the first woman President of PBS, CNN Productions and the Paley Center for Media and today is a chair of the Women’s Media Center and Sundance Institute.
 In short, Pat is a tour de force whose continued advocacy for access and equal opportunities for women is to be applauded.

-Her latest venture – at the age of 76, I might add – is a memoir entitled Becoming A Dangerous Woman.
-Due out in October this year, the book is very much a call to action with the aim of empowering and inspiring others to be braver, bolder and daring enough to take the kind of risks necessary to shape an equitable world.
-‘We live in dangerous times the world over where women still vastly under-represented in all decision-making processes, are now witnessing some of our hard-earned rights being undermined.’
-Pat’s version of dangerous may be different to what you understand it to be.
-It’s a call to engage, and fearlessly share our power as women to empower others by speaking up and showing up for those without a voice or representation.
+One of her most impressive ventures—at the age of 76, I might add—is a memoir entitled Becoming A Dangerous Woman.
+Published in October of 2019, the book is very much a call to action with the aim of empowering and inspiring others to be braver, bolder and daring enough to take the kind of risks necessary to shape an equitable world.
+"We live in dangerous times the world over, where women still vastly under-represented in all decision-making processes, and are witnessing some of our hard-earned rights being undermined," Pat says.
+Her version of dangerous may be different to what you understand it to be: It’s a call to engage and fearlessly share our voice as women to empower others by speaking up and showing up for those without representation.

-If you’d like more information on the learning journeys that Pat Mitchell leads with ROAR AFRICA, email welcome@roarfarica.com
+If you’d like more information on ROAR AFRICA's women's empowerment journeys, please email welcome@roarfarica.com

 Subscribe